Parallel-in-Time/pySDC/pySDC/projects/Monodomain/README.rst

 * MLESDC: This is a multilevel version of ESDC with :math:`m=6` collocation nodes on the fine level and :math:`m=3` nodes on the coarse level.
 * PFASST: Combination of the PFASST parallelization method with MLESDC, using 24 processors.

-We dispaly the number of iterations required by each method to reach a given tolerance and the residual at convergence.
+We display the number of iterations required by each method to reach a given tolerance and the residual at convergence.
 As ionic model we use again the ten Tusscher-Panfilov model.
-We see as PFASST requires a reasonalbly small number of iterations, comparable to the serial counterparts ESDC and MLESDC.
+We see that PFASST requires a reasonalbly small number of iterations, comparable to the serial counterparts ESDC and MLESDC.

 .. image:: ../../../data/niter_VS_time.png
    :scale: 100 %